WGSS 3271 Seminar on Rape Education and Awareness I (1 credit)

 The program is supported by the UConn Women’s Center and the Asian American Cultural Center, whose staff serve as advisors and support for this initiative.
-The goal of The Men’s Project is to train male-identified students who will then positively influence their peers by challenging social norms that promote gender-based violence; understanding their connection to survivors of gender-based violence; and role modeling effective bystander interventions.
+The goal of The Men’s Project is to train students who identify as men to positively influence their peers by challenging social norms that promote gender-based violence; understanding their connection to survivors of gender-based violence; and role modeling effective bystander interventions.
 The weekly meetings will focus on topics related to gender socialization, masculinities, social justice and gender-based violence.
 Previous year’s participants shared that the program was transformative, challenging, and that after the program their implementation of bystander intervention strategies greatly increased.

-We will select approximately 20 male-identified students for this initiative.
-The purpose of the project is to identify and train individuals who may be seen as having influence with their peers.
-However, all male-identified students are encouraged to apply.
+We will select approximately 20 students who identify as men for this initiative.
+The purpose of the project is to train individuals who may be seen as having influence with their peers.
 We are looking for a diverse group of participants with unique experiences, perspectives, and backgrounds.
 Ideal candidates are students who relate well to other men; who are sensitive to issues of gender-based violence; and are open to collective and collaborative learning.

 If you are interested or know of men who may be, please forward potential candidates’ names and all known contact information to email@example.com.

 The goal of Greeks Against Sexual Assault (GASA) is to train members of fraternities and sororities so they can then positively influence their peers by challenging social norms that promote gender-based violence; understanding their connection to survivors of gender-based violence; and role modeling effective bystander interventions.
 The weekly meetings will explore issues of gender, privilege, social justice and how we can stop sexual assault and interpersonal violence, specifically within the Greek community.